 This section describes the testing efforts of the developer and the evaluation team.
-It is derived from information contained in the proprietary Detailed Test Report for Cisco Secure Firewall ASA Virtual 9.20, Version 0.3, December 31, 2024 (DTR), as summarized in the evaluation Assurance Activity Report (AAR).
+It is derived from information contained in the proprietary Detailed Test Report for Cisco ASA 9.20 on Cisco Secure Firewall 4200 Series, Version 0.3, December 31, 2024 (DTR), as summarized in the evaluation Assurance Activity Report (AAR).